-The accreditation system, originally known as Early Childhood Associate Degree Accreditation (ECADA), has continued to evolve over the years, most recently with a 2016 pilot-supported by the W.K.
+The accreditation system has continued to evolve over the years, most recently with a 2016 pilot-supported by the W.K.
 Kellogg Foundation-to expand the system to accredit programs at the baccalaureate and master's degree levels.
-Expanding the system gives degree programs at all three levels an opportunity to demonstrate their quality as it relates to the NAEYC Professional Preparation Standards.
+Expanding the system gives degree programs at all three levels an opportunity to demonstrate their quality as it relates to the NAEYC Higher Education Accreditation Standards.
 The expansion also operationalizes NAEYC's strategic priority for advancing the early childhood profession through offering a level of quality control across all degree programs.